Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ## Overview

-In this guide, we will walk you through using Kuadrant to secure, protect and connect an API exposed by a Gateway API Gateway.
-You can use this walkthrough for a Gateway on a single or a Gateway distributed across multiple clusters that have a shared listener hostname.
-We will take the approach of assuming certain personas and how they can each utilise Kuadrant to achieve their goals.
+This guide walks you through using Kuadrant to secure, protect, and connect an API exposed by a Gateway using Kubernetes Gateway API.
+You can use this walkthrough for a Gateway on a single cluster or a Gateway distributed across multiple clusters with a shared listener hostname.
+This guide shows how specific user personas can each use Kuadrant to achieve their goals.

 ## Pre-requisites